An SMB advisory board is simply a group of experts who provide non-binding advice to the business owner and management.

 Fiduciary duty/ liability issues

-An advisory board is not subjected to fiduciary duties or liabilities.
+Board members are not subjected to fiduciary duties or liabilities.
 There is a less potential liability when providing advice.

 Whereas a company director is subject to legislated liabilities, fiduciary responsibilities and other duties.